-5 Wealth Managers Join Aspiriant’s Principals Group
+5 Wealth Managers Join Aspiriant’s Partners Group

 One of the important services we provide to clients is helping them develop a succession plan for their businesses and families.
 For their plans to be successful long term, it’s imperative that Aspiriant be there for them now and in the future.

 As such, we have our own succession plan goal — and that’s to always be an employee-owned, independent wealth management firm serving clients nationwide.
-To further that goal, we’re proud to announce that five next-gen wealth managers have been named principals of the firm.
+To further that goal, we’re proud to announce that five next-gen wealth managers have been named partners of the firm.

 This group of professionals shares one thing in common: a sincere and active commitment to the long-term financial, emotional and relational needs of all of our clients.